Lighting and Circadian Rhythm Affect Health and Productivity

 IEQ & Lighting Design

-Some of the basic lighting terms to understand are CRI, Correlated Color Temperature, and Brightness aka.
-Lumens.
-These three components have a great affect on how a light source is perceived and consequently how it will affect the body.
+Some basic lighting terms to understand are CRI, Correlated Color Temperature, and brightness aka. lumens.
+These three components have a great effect on how a light source is perceived and consequently how it will affect the body.

 CRI, abbreviated for Color Rendering Index, refers to a light source’s ability to reveal colors faithfully.
 It is based on a scale from 0 to 100.
 A CRI of 100 means that the light source is revealing the color spectrum in the same way that natural light would.
 The CRI rating is determined by using a radiating black body as a reference point.
 A black body is an opaque object that emits thermal radiation in the form of light.
 The higher the CRI the more the light source is able to reveal the full spectrum of light.
 The higher the CRI the more vibrant the color will seem.
 Low CRIs produce a washed out look.
 Whereas higher CRIs, such as those above 90, illuminate with greater accuracy.

 Correlated Color Temperature (CCT) has to do with how the spectrum is modified to portray different shades of light.
 Similar to CRI, its reference point is also a radiating black body.
 When the black body is heated it will begin to change hue.
 A numerical value is assigned to the hue that is produced.
-Lower color temperatures such as 2200-2700K produce warm colors like red, orange, and yellow, these temperatures are akin to the colors he/she sees when they look at a sunset.
+Lower color temperatures such as 2200-2700K (Kelvin) produce warm colors like red, orange, and yellow, these temperatures are akin to the colors one sees when one looks at a sunset.
 Higher color temperatures in the 5000-6000K range produce a white/blue light that is akin to the light one experiences at high noon.

 Lighting and Circadian Rhythm Studies

-Fortunately, companies and studies are exploring how dynamic lighting and circadian rhythm are intertwined – so intentional changes color temperature and luminosity throughout the day can be catered to both circadian rhythm and activity.
-For more research on this topic, please refer to USAI’s website which lists a number of insightful studies having to do with lighting’s affect on circadian rhythms-the one titled “Lighting affects students’ concentration positively: Findings from Three Dutch Studies” is particularly compelling.
-Additionally, the company’s website provides some useful charts that suggest different color temperature and intensity for different tasks done throughout the day.
+Fortunately, companies and studies are exploring how dynamic lighting and circadian rhythm are intertwined – so intentional changes to color temperature and luminosity throughout the day can cater to both circadian rhythm and activity.
+For more research on this topic, please refer to USAI’s website, which lists a number of insightful studies having to do with lighting’s effect on circadian rhythms.
+The one titled “Lighting Affects Students’ Concentration Positively: Findings from Three Dutch Studies” is particularly compelling.
+Additionally, the company’s website provides useful charts that suggest different color temperature and intensity for different tasks done throughout the day.

 Findings from Three Dutch Studies